meken/cloud-hackathons/hacks/adk-intro/solutions.md

 Again the new driver should follow the same steps for the first challenge to clone the repository (or pull the latest changes if they have already cloned it) and set up their environment (if they haven't done that already).

 Then edit the `heroes/agent.py` to update the prompt and configure the `output_key`.
-It's also possible to introduce another tool that stores things explicitly in the session state, which is fine too.
+It's also possible to introduce another tool that stores things explicitly in the session state using the `CallContext` or `ToolContext` but it's much more work (see the official [docs](https://google.github.io/adk-docs/sessions/state/#how-state-is-updated-recommended-methods) for more details).

 ```python
 hero_finder_agent = Agent(